June 18, 2018

 CFP®

-Phil Albitz is a veteran Financial Advisor and chief investment portfolio manager for our managed accounts.
-Phil is a CERTIFIED FINANCIAL PLANNERâ„¢ professional and has been registered in the securities business since 1982.
-His strength is in stock market analysis, portfolio design, and retirement income strategies.
-Phil works closely with clients to help them meet their goals and objectives in a personal and professional manner.
+Phil Albitz is a veteran Financial Advisor and Chief Investment Portfolio Manager for our Greater Value Accounts.
+Phil is also a CERTIFIED FINANCIAL PLANNER® and has been registered in the securities business since 1982.
+His strength is in stock market analysis, portfolio design, risk management and retirement income strategies.
+Phil works closely with our clients to help them meet their goals and objectives in a personal and professional manner.
 He is an avid sports fan and spent many years coaching his two sons, Clete and Vance, in basketball and baseball.
-Currently, he is enjoying playing with and watching his grandchildren Cade, Cora, Cal and Henry, Kit, Roger as they grow and mature.
-Phil was born and raised in Southern California and resides with his wife, Velma, in Torrance.
+In his free time, he enjoys playing with and watching his six grandchildren as they grow and mature.
+Phil was born and raised in Southern California and resides in Torrance with his wife, Velma.
+In 2024, they celebrated their 48th year of marriage.